gkjohnson/coordinate-frame-converter/README.md

 - [ ] Add thrown errors for failing invalid axis orders
 - [ ] Add flag to indicate whether or not an AxisSet has redundant rotation axes
 - [ ] Look at options for reducing memory allocation and making AxisSets into structs
+- [ ] Make the axis accessors in AxisSet more clear